 - Accessing resources to help strengthen academic and life skills

-Counselors present workshops throughout the academic year in areas such as time management, study skills, note taking, transferring, conflict management, communication, stress management, healthy relationships, and substance abuse and addiction.
-They facilitate groups for Adult Learners, Veterans, and Students in Recovery.
-The Counseling Staff also addresses student retention by working individually with students on probation to develop individual Academic Success Plans for graduation.
+SUNY Adirondack Counselors present workshops throughout the academic year in areas such as time management, study skills, note taking, transferring, conflict management, stress management, healthy relationships, and substance abuse and addiction.
+They facilitate groups each semester including Mindfulness/Meditation, Empowering Relationships, Students in Recovery, and Lifelong Learner Support.
+The Counseling Staff also addresses student retention, reaching out to work individually with students who live on campus and are struggling academically.

 Counselors can assist students in their attempt to reduce symptoms of distress and increase positive coping strategies.
-Short-term, supportive counseling is available as well as referrals to community services.
+Short-term, supportive counseling is available as well as referral to community services.